bistoyek-official/.github/profile/README.md

 **bistoyek (21) Research and Innovation Center**

-bistoyek (written in lower case and pronounced “بیست و یک” meaning Twenty-One) is a new tech startup founded by Kasra Fouladi on June 30, 2023.
+bistoyek21 R.I.C. is a new tech startup founded by Kasra Fouladi on June 30, 2023.
 We are a young organization working primarily in the field of computer science with a focus on informatics.

 **Our Activities:**